100 Notable alumni of

 -

-José María de Areilza y Martínez-Rodas, Count of Motrico was a Spanish politician, engineer and ambassador.
+José María de Areilza y Martínez-Rodas, Count of Motrico was a Spanish politician, engineer and diplomat.